 Although there are differences between dehydrated skin and dry skin, there are some similarities as well.
 Here are a few of those examples:

 Both dehydrated skin and dry skin can be affected by weather.
-In the summer, it’s easy to become dehydrated since the hot weather makes us sweat, causing us to lose water from our systems.
+In the summer, it’s easy to become dehydrated, as the heat makes us sweat, causing us to lose water from our systems.
 Skin can also be drier in the summer if you live in very arid conditions.
-In the winter, cold air can make dry skin even drier and flakier.
-Even the heat from a heating system can dry out skin.
+In the winter, cold air can make dry skin even more dry and flaky.
+In addition, the heat from a heating system can dry out skin.

 Both dry skin and dehydrated skin can make the skin look older.
-When the skin is depleted of either oil or water, it has a tendency to look older.
-In part, that’s because skin is much more likely to develop fine lines and wrinkles when it doesn’t have enough of either.
+When the skin is depleted of either oil or water, it has a tendency to look older because skin is much more likely to develop fine lines and wrinkles when it doesn’t have enough of either.
 Either condition will also rob the skin of its natural glow and dewiness.

 Lifestyle can be responsible for both dry and dehydrated skin.
 As we’ve discussed in previous blog posts, lifestyle plays a big part in how our skin looks and behaves.
 Making a few small changes can vastly improve the look of your skin regardless of whether it’s dry or dehydrated.
 For example, by causing blood vessels to narrow, smoking often leads to dry, parched-looking, skin while not drinking enough water will lead to dehydrated skin.
 If you do have dry skin, taking hot showers can make it worse.